Kattis91/upcoming-artist/README.md

 ## Testing

 In order to thoroughly test my website, I conducted a series of tests on various browsers including Google Chrome, Safari, and Mozilla Firefox.
-I also tested on multiple devices such as the iPhone XS, iPhone 13 Pro, Samsung Galaxy S10, and Google Pixel 6a.
+I also tested on multiple devices such as iPhone XS, iPhone 13 Pro, Samsung Galaxy S10, and Google Pixel 6a.

 I made sure to check every page using Google Chrome developer tools to confirm their responsiveness on various screen sizes.